Lee Valley VeloPark: London 2012

-Post-games

 The Eastway Cycle Circuit was demolished for the VeloPark before being merged with the new park.
 It was announced that along with the VeloPark there would be three new cycle circuits created around London.
 In early February 2007 the plans for the VeloPark were revised with no mountain bike course.
 By mid-February it was announced that Hog Hill would be the temporary relocation of the Eastway Cycle Centre.

 The promised cycle speedway track will not be built.
 In August 2011 it was announced that the road race course will be rerouted to allow more space and parkland after suggestions from Sport England and British Cycling.
 The course will now cross the River Lee and parkland linking up with other cycle routes in London.

 British Cycling will remain based at the Olympic-standard Manchester Velodrome which has been a catalyst for the success of British Cycling in recent years, most notably at the 2008 Olympic Games.
 Team manager of British Cycling, David Brailsford has stated that the new indoor National BMX Arena in Manchester and the undulating terrain of North West England, ideal for practising road race cycling, offer a distinct advantage over London.
 An agreement was struck in 2012 to bring track cycling to the London Velodrome post-2012 Olympics, with events such as Revolution series which have proved popular in Manchester.
 In September 2013 the UCI announced that the Velodrome will host the 2016 UCI Track Cycling World Championships.

 The London Development Agency (LDA) have funded a new permanent road cycle circuit and mountain bike course at the Redbridge Cycling Centre, costing £5m.
 The London Borough of Redbridge will be funding the facility up to the completion of the legacy London Velopark.
 Work is underway to identify an operator of Hog Hill beyond 2012.